 The current Chair of the EDIC is Dupe Adu-White.
-She is supported in her role by other members including Rhona Brown, Angela Coshland, Alison Jenaway, Julie Lloyd, and Lawrence Welch.
+She is supported in her role by other members including Rhona Brown, Jane Cawdron, Angela Coshland, Julie Lloyd, Lawrence Welch, Lorraine Welch, and Christina Wilson.

 If you would like to find out more about the work of the EDIC, or would like to become involved in this work in any way, please contact us through the ACAT office at firstname.lastname@example.org.

 In a report to the last AGM in October 2020, members of the EDC highlighted how the COVID 19 pandemic, the death of George Floyd, and the public and institutional responses this prompted again highlighted ongoing and long-standing racial and social inequalities.
 Currently, the EDC